 Things to Do

-A hub for the LGBTQ social scene, the Gayborhood offers many community events and spaces.
-The major events were cancelled as a result of COVID-19 in 2020, but this year, the Pride Parade and Festival will be hosted on September 4, 2021!
+A hub for the LGBTQ social scene, the Gayborhood offers many community events and spaces, too, of course.

-During National Pride Month in June every year, thousands of people flock to Philly for the LGBT Pride Parade and Festival.
-The Parade is a march from the Gayborhood down Broad Street, culminating in a Festival at Penn’s Landing.
+During National Pride Month in June every year, thousands of people flock to Philly for the LGBT Pride March and Festival.
 Along the parade route, performers adorn the streets of the city.
-The Festival is full of dancing, food, and fun for everyone.
+The Festival is full of dancing, food, and fun for everyone!